JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 ### `--pointCountMetadata=0|1`
 Controls the addition of per octree layer point count metadata to each geometry slice.

-### `--octreeDepthPlanarEligibilityEnabled=0|1`
-Controls the determination of planar mode eligibility based on octree depth.

-### `--multiplePlanarEnabled=0|1`
-Controls the enabling of signalling of planar mode for multiple directions.

 ### `--randomAccessPeriod=INT-VALUE`
 Specifies the distance (in frames) between random access points when